GPM Underrepresented Racial and Ethnic Groups Travel Grant

 Visit the Council Awards Application System to complete an application.

-A username and password set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
-If you have not created an online profile yet, you may register as you enter the Application System by clicking "Sign Up" next to the Log In button on the sign-in page.
+A username and password previously set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
+If you have not created an online profile yet, please visit Professional Heart Daily to create an online member profile before accessing the Council Awards Application System.
 AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA membership identification numbers.

 Prize